awcodify/arsxy-theme/docs/home-v2-layout.md

 The layout includes interactive JavaScript features:

 - **Stories Navigation**: Click story items to filter posts by category
-- **Post Filtering**: Use filter tabs to show all, featured, or recent posts
+- **Post Filtering**: Use filter tabs to show all or featured posts
 - **View Toggle**: Switch between feed and grid layouts
 - **Share Actions**: Native sharing or copy-to-clipboard fallback
 - **Load More**: Pagination with smooth loading states